Luoky76/GCat/README.md

 # GCat
-an application for chinese user of GitHub in Weixin
+an application for chinese user of GitHub in WeChat